ICWallis/geothermal-cookbook/README.md

 ## development-US-Basin-and-Range.ipynb

-Analysis of installed MWe by reservoir and power plant in the US Basin and Range province based on publicly available data.
+Analysis of installed MWe by in the US Basin and Range province based on publicly available data.

+The Juypter Notebook demonstrates sorted bar plot and histogram methods using matplotlib, as well as probably density functions using a kernel density estimation method.
+Statistical methods built into Pandas are also used.

 ## 3D-well-plot.py